Sonya Levien: Personal life

-Politics
+Political beliefs

 Levien was a Secular Jew who was very interested in activism in her early years, living on the East Side of New York.
 She describes her natural pull to more radical views, joining a group of agitators formed majorly of socialists but which also included anarchists and single-taxers.
 Levien was known for supporting the suffragette cause in the early 20th century.
 Both in her film and non-film works, Levien wrote about the struggles of immigrant women and families.
 Levien belonged to the Heterodoxy club, which was a debate group focusing on radical feminism.
 She also heavily supported women's emancipation and birth control.
 Many of the films in the beginnings of her career focused on Jewish people, however many of her female characters found their happiness in wedlock, and signs of her own radical sensibilities were not always apparent in her film work.
 Once in Hollywood she was known as an apolitical woman.
 In fact, shortly after 1950, her daughter Tamara and her husband, Lee Gold, were blacklisted as members of the Communist Party, Sonya chose never to comment publicly.